Organ donation: Public service announcements

 Marketing for organ donation must walk a fine line between stressing the need for organ donation and not being too forceful.
 If the marketing agent is too forceful, then the target of the message will react defensively to the request.
-According to psychological reactance theory, a person will perceive their freedom threatened and will react to restore the freedom.
-According to Ashley Anker, the use of transportation theory has a positive effect on target reactions by marketing attempts.
+According to psychological reactance theory, a person will perceive their freedom as threatened and will react to restore it.
+According to Ashley Anker, the use of transportation theory has a positive effect on target reactions to marketing attempts.
 When public service announcements use recipient-focused messages, targets were more transported because potential donors experience empathy for the potential recipient.

-Awareness about organ donation leads to greater social support for organ donation, in turn leading to greater registration.
-By starting with promoting college students' awareness of organ donation and moving to increasing social support for organ donation, the more likely people will be to register as organ donors.
+Awareness of organ donation leads to greater social support for it, in turn leading to more registration.
+By starting with promoting college students' awareness of organ donation and moving to increasing social support for organ donation, people will be more likely to register as organ donors.

-The United States Department of Health funded a study by the University of Wisconsin Hospital to increase efforts to increase awareness and the number of registered donors by pursuing members of the university and their family and friends through social media.
+The United States Department of Health funded a study by the University of Wisconsin Hospital to increase efforts to raise awareness and the number of registered donors by pursuing members of the university and their family and friends through social media.
 The results of the study showed a 20% increase in organ donation by creating support and awareness through social media.